enthought/traitsui/traitsui/examples/demo/Advanced/index.rst

-These demonstrations show off some of the more advanced features of TraitsUI.
+These examples demonstrate advanced features of TraitsUI.